-Choosing what you eat and do each day are examples of your behaviors.
-They include nearly every decision you make and can greatly impact your health.
-Do you grab a quick bite from a fast food restaurant or pack a healthy lunch?
+Your behaviors include nearly every decision you make and can greatly impact your health.
+Do you grab a quick bite from a fast-food restaurant or pack a healthy lunch?
 Do you make time to exercise?
-Are your behaviors influencing your family’s behaviors too?
+Are your behaviors influencing your family’s behaviors, too?
 This section discusses easy ways you can make healthy lifestyle choices.
-Changing behaviors that may have contributed to weight gain is one way to improve your weight and health — either alone or with other obesity treatment options.
+Changing your habits and behaviors can be difficult, but it’s possible with the right tools and support, such as working with a healthcare provider.

 Understanding Health and Nutrition